 B and T lymphocytes possess different cell receptors that work together to help identify and target antigens – the bacteria, viruses and other foreign invaders that trigger an immune response.
 Scientists have long believed that in type 1 diabetes, the B and T cells instead seek out and attack normal cells, including the beta cells that produce insulin, which leads to the high blood sugar levels that characterize diabetes.
 The DE lymphocyte that the researchers discovered and its cell protein, known as the x-Id peptide, occur more frequently in the blood of type 1 diabetes patients than in nondiabetic subjects.

 “This finding, combined with our conclusion that the x-Id peptide primes T cells to direct the attack on insulin-producing cells, strongly supports a connection between DE cells and type 1 diabetes,” Hamad said.

 Jie says the researchers will further investigate that link and the characteristics of the DE cell.
-Their work was supported by grants from the National Institutes of Health and the Norman Raab Foundation; in March, the group gave a presentation to the Los Angeles-based W.M.
-Keck Foundation, which they hope will provide further support.
+Their work was supported by grants from the National Institutes of Health and the Norman Raab Foundation; this fall, the group received an additional grant from the Los Angeles-based W.M.
+Keck Foundation, which will provide further support.
 Founded with the goal of generating far-reaching benefits for humanity, the Keck Foundation is highly selective in funding projects that are high-risk with the potential for transformative impact.